 In this post, you will learning about concepts about machine learning (ML) pipeline and how to build ML pipeline using Python Sklearn Pipeline (sklearn.pipeline) package.
 Getting to know how to use Sklearn.pipeline effectively for training/testing machine learning models will help automate various different activities such as feature scaling, feature selection / extraction and training/testing the models.
 It is recommended for data scientists (Python) to get a good understanding of Sklearn.pipeline.
-The following are some of the topics covered in this post:

-Introduction to ML Pipeline
+Introduction to Machine Learning Pipeline & Sklearn.pipeline

 Machine Learning (ML) pipeline, theoretically, represents different steps including data transformation and prediction through which data passes.
 The outcome of the pipeline is the trained model which can be used for making the predictions.
 Sklearn.pipeline is a Python implementation of ML pipeline.
 Instead of going through the model fitting and data transformation steps for the training and test datasets separately, you can use Sklearn.pipeline to automate these steps.
 Here is a diagram representing a pipeline for training a machine learning model based on supervised learning.
 Make the note of some of the following in relation to Sklearn implementation of pipeline: